Support requests report by time of day

 Step 1: Add ‘Circular Chart’ gadget to your Jira dashboard.

-Step 6: Select the type of Circular chart to visualize data (we are using Donut chart in the configuration as it gives good visibility for the case) and click Apply.
+Step 6: Select the type of Circular chart to visualize data (we are using Donut chart in the configuration as it allows for easy comparison of proportions.
+Users can quickly see the relative sizes of each hour segment in relation to the whole.

 Step 1: Choose the Heat Map gadget as a first step:

-Step 3: the Display Settings section set horizontal by ‘Created by day’ and consolidate by ‘days of week’:
+Step 4: In the Display Settings section set horizontal by ‘Created by day’ and consolidate by ‘day of week’:

-The Performance Objectives: Charts for Jira app offers a wide range of data granularity options, providing you with flexibility and customization in visualizing your data.
-Apart from displaying issues by day or month, the app allows you to explore additional timeframes such as week of the month, week of the quarter, or even quarter of the year, depending on your preferences.
+The Performance Objectives app offers a wide range of data granularity options, providing you with flexibility and customization in visualizing your data.
+Apart from displaying issues by day or month, the app allows you to consolidate data by week of month, week of quarter, or even quarter of year, depending on your preferences.
 For a comprehensive overview of all available selection options in the “Display by” section, we recommend referring to the Date Granularity article.
-This resource will provide you with detailed information to further enhance your data visualization capabilities within the app.

-Step 4: Set vertical by ‘Created by hour’ and consolidate by ‘hour of day’.
-Click Apply.
+Step 5: Set vertical by ‘Created by hour’ and consolidate by ‘hour of day’.
+Click Save.

 Unraveling Deeper Insights: Exploring the Relationship between Support Request Report by Time of Day and SLA Breaches with the Multi Metric Combined Chart Gadget